-- 90. As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
-My review of the effectiveness of the system of internal control is informed by the work of the internal auditors, clinical audit and the executive managers and clinical leads within the Trust who have responsibility for the development and maintenance of the internal control framework.
-I have drawn on the content of the quality report attached to the Annual Report and other performance information available to me.
+99. As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
+My review of the effectiveness of the system of internal control is informed by the work of the internal auditors, clinical audit and the executive managers and clinical leads within the NHS Trust who have responsibility for the development and maintenance of the internal control framework.
+I have drawn on the information provided in this annual report, as well as the content of the quality report attached to the annual report and other performance information available to me.
 My review is also informed by comments made by the external auditors in their management letter and other reports.
-I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the Trust Board, the Audit Committee and the Quality Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place. - 91.
-The Head of Internal Audit opinion by Mersey Internal Audit found that: 'Substantial Assurance can be given that
+I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the Trust Board, the Audit Committee and the Quality Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-- that there is a good system of internal control designed to meet the organisation's objectives, and that controls are generally being applied consistently.' - 92.
-During the year 19 internal audit reports have been presented to the Trust by Mersey Internal Audit Agency (MIAA). - Of those, five audits received limited assurance ratings, they were noted to be: - a) Return to Work Processes - b) Policy Management - c) Theatre Stock Management - d) Medical Staffing - e) Legal Services Review - 93.
-Appropriate actions have been or are being undertaken to address the recommendations set out within the limited assurance reports and management are satisfied that there are no significant control or governance weaknesses identified as a result of the limited assurance reports. - 94.
-The Assurance Framework and the internal auditor's opinion on the effectiveness of the systems and processes supporting the Assurance Framework provide me with evidence that the effectiveness of controls that manage the risks to the organisation in achieving its principal objectives have been reviewed. - 95.
-My review is also informed by internal and external information including: - a) Detailed reports from the Trust's internal auditors (Mersey Internal Audit Agency) and external auditors (Grant Thornton) - b) Performance and financial reports to the Trust Board and its subcommittees - c) NHS Improvement performance management reports - d) NHS England Area Team performance management reports - e) Clinical Commissioning Groups performance management reports - f) Governance reports to the Quality Committee, Audit Committee and Trust Board - g) Compliance with action plans as part of our performance management arrangements - h) Patient Led Assessments of the Care Environment - i) Care Quality Commission Report - Reports from external inspections and assessments during the course of the year from bodies such as Royal Colleges, Health Education North West etc. - k) Information Governance risk assessment against the Information Governance Toolkit
+- 100. The Head of Internal Audit opinion by Mersey Internal Audit found that: 'Substantial Assurance can be given that that there is a good system of internal control designed to meet the organisation's objectives, and that controls are generally being applied consistently.' - 101.
+During the year 17 internal audit reports have been presented to the Trust by Mersey Internal Audit Agency (MIAA) in 2019-20.
+Of those, three audits received either moderate or limited assurance ratings, they were noted to be: - a) Consultant Job Plans (limited assurance) - b) Financial Systems Hosted Services (Moderate Assurance) - c) DNA CPR (Moderate Assurance) - 102.
+Appropriate actions have been or are being undertaken to address the recommendations set out within the limited assurance reports and management are satisfied that there are no significant control or governance weaknesses identified as a result of the limited assurance reports. - 103.
+The Assurance Framework and the internal auditor's opinion on the effectiveness of the systems and processes supporting the Assurance Framework provide me with evidence that the effectiveness of controls that manage the risks to the organisation in achieving its principal objectives have been reviewed. - 104.
+My review is also informed by internal and external information including: - a) Detailed reports from the Trust's internal auditors (Mersey Internal Audit Agency) and external auditors (Grant Thornton) - b) Performance and financial reports to the Trust Board and its subcommittees - c) NHS Improvement performance management reports - d) NHS England Area Team performance management reports - e) Clinical Commissioning Groups performance management reports - f) Governance reports to the Quality Committee, Audit Committee and Trust Board - g) Compliance with action plans as part of our performance management arrangements - h) Patient Led Assessments of the Care Environment - i) Care Quality Commission Report - Reports from external inspections and assessments during the course of the year from bodies such as Royal Colleges, Health Education North West etc.

-- Information Commissioners Office Audit (October 2017) - m) Feedback from local and national staff and patient surveys - n) The work of the Executive team within the organisation who have responsibility for the development and maintenance of the internal control framework within their portfolios - 96.
+- k) Information Governance risk assessment against the Information Governance Toolkit - Information Commissioners Office Audit (October 2017) - m) Feedback from local and national staff and patient surveys - n) The work of the Executive team within the organisation who have responsibility for the development and maintenance of the internal control framework within their portfolios. - 105.
 Where reports have identified limitations in assurance these have been acted upon and in relation to auditors' reports have been monitored by the Audit Committee.
-The Trust Board and its subcommittees have been actively engaged in the on-going development and monitoring of the Assurance Framework and will continue to shape the iterative development of the Assurance Framework and its associated risk management systems and processes throughout 2018-19.
+The Trust Board and its subcommittees have been actively engaged in the on-going development and monitoring of the Assurance Framework and will continue to shape the iterative development of the Assurance Framework and its associated risk management systems and processes throughout 2019-20.